Running With Your Dog

 The best lead to use is a relatively short one of 1 to 2 metres.
 It is also important to use a soft lead that doesn’t cut into your hand if your dog pulls.
 We prefer round leads which are softer on your hand and easier to grip but, unfortunately, they are very difficult to find these days.

-This Rogz lead uses reflective wool and is made with after dark visibility in mind.
+This Rogz lead uses reflective stitching and is made with after dark visibility in mind.
 It is ideal for those who take their dog out after work or first thing in the morning and comes in four sizes.

 You should use the dog harness that best suits you and your dog.
 Harnesses control lead pulling no matter what size your dog is.
 They effectively prevent him from yanking the lead and from putting pressure on his neck and trachea.